jcdonelson/openssl/README.md

 openssl
 =======
-This is just some code I wrote to try our openssl on a mac.
+This is just some code I wrote to try out openssl on a mac.